 Last week’s post touched on the commonality, symptoms, and different types of depression.
-Did you miss it?
-Get up to speed here.
+If you missed it, get caught up by visiting the post here!

 Another step to understanding depression is to break down some of the options for getting help and treating it.
 If you feel you may be struggling with depression, please do not stay silent.
 Reach out and get help one way or another!